147th Air Refueling Squadron: Global War on Terrorism

 The 147th found itself among the first units called to duty after the September 11 attacks in New York City, Washington DC and its own backyard in southwestern Pennsylvania with the hijacking and crash of United Airlines Flight 93.
 At the time, almost all of the wing's aircraft were in a stand-down mode, while they were converted with the Pacer Crag cockpit and navigation upgrade.

 Within minutes of the first aircraft crashes, the 171st wing was airborne with its only flyable KC-135E.
-Its mission was to provide aerial refueling to the fuel-thirsty jet fighter aircraft that were providing Combat Air Patrols (CAPs) over the skies of the eastern United States as part of Operation Noble Eagle (ONE).
+Its mission was to provide aerial refueling to the fuel-thirsty jet fighter aircraft that were providing Combat Air Patrols (CAP) over the skies of the eastern United States as part of Operation Noble Eagle.
 On the ground back in Pittsburgh, the maintainers and aircrews made more aircraft airworthy.
 The unit went into a wartime footing.
 Within 24 hours after the first attacks, the 171st wing was flying round-the-clock CAPs support sorties with eight Fully Mission Capable KC-135s.
 Before the continuous CAP missions were ended in early 2002, more than 13,000 combat missions were flown over U.S. soil.

 During the first decade of the 2000s, the unit engaged in combat operations in supporting Operation Enduring Freedom, Operation Noble Eagle, Operation Iraqi Freedom, deployed to Guam, participated in the Hurricane Katrina Relief Effort, supported numerous Raven assignments, supported our AEF cycles and other missions.

 In an effort to support the international response to the unrest in Libya and enforcement of United Nations Security Council Resolution 1973 of a no-fly zone over Libya, the 313th Air Expeditionary Wing, with the 171st wing as the lead unit, was stood up in March 2011 by a blend of active duty, guard and reserve airmen.
 A total of 1500 sorties, 11000 flying hours, and 70 million pounds of fuel transferred aircraft from more than ten countries was accomplished by this citizen-airmen volunteer militia force.
 Initially, the operation for the no-fly zone was called Operation Odyssey Dawn.
 As it transitioned to a full-fledged, NATO-led effort, it became Operation Unified Protector.
 OUP officially ended 31 October 2011.